bbauska/W3Cx-5of5/README.md

 &lt;/html&gt;
 </pre>

-This syntax:
+<p>This syntax:</p>

 <pre>
 1.  &lt;button id=&quot;myButton&quot; <b>onclick=&quot;processClick(event);</b>&quot;&gt;Click me!&lt;/button&gt;
 </pre>

-&hellip; is ok when you only need a single event listener to click events for this button, as there can be only one onclick attribute per element.
+<p>&hellip; is ok when you only need a single event listener to click events
+for this button, as there can be only one onclick attribute per element.
 Using the b.addEventListener(&apos;click&apos;, callback) syntax,  you can register more than one event listener.
-You&apos;ll need rarely to do this, so in my opinion it&apos;s fine to choose whichever syntax you like.
+You&apos;ll need rarely to do this, so in my opinion it&apos;s fine to choose whichever syntax you like.</p>

-Remember that for big projects, it&apos;s always better to separate the HTML, CSS and JavaScript code.
-In this case, I&apos;d recommend that you put all your event listener definitions in a separate JavaScript file, and use the addEventListener syntax in preference to the &quot;on&quot; attributes syntax.
+<p>Remember that for big projects, it&apos;s always better to separate the
+HTML, CSS and JavaScript code.
+In this case, I&apos;d recommend that you put all your event listener definitions in a separate JavaScript file, and use the addEventListener syntax in preference to the &quot;on&quot; attributes syntax.</p>

-### Removing event listeners
+<h4>Removing event listeners</h4>

-When we click on the button, we execute the processClick(evt) callback function, and inside we remove the listener we previously registered.
+<p>When we click on the button, we execute the processClick(evt) callback
+function, and inside we remove the listener we previously registered.
-Consequence: if we click on the button again, nothing happens as there is no longer a click event listener attached to it.
+Consequence: if we click on the button again, nothing happens as there is no longer a click event listener attached to it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 206.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">